webix-hub/docs/data/datatable/sorting.md

 ###Controlling header sorting mark

-You can show and hide the sorting sign (^/V) by calling the [markSorting()](api/ui.datatable_marksorting.md) method with the following parameters:
+You can show and hide the sorting sign (&#708;/&#709;) by calling the [markSorting()](api/ui.datatable_marksorting.md) method with the following parameters:

 - **column_id** - id of the column you want to draw a sorting sign for;
 - **direction** - sorting direction.

-When used with no arguments, the method removed all the sorting signs from the datatable headers.
+When used with no arguments, the method removes all the sorting signs from the datatable headers.

 {{snippet
 Canceling sorting